HemSarz/Terraform-AzureDevOps-3StagePipeline/README.md

 # Deployment Process
 ### Prerequisites:

-In your `Azure DevOps organization` create the following:

-- A project
-- A Repository which is initalized.
-- Clone the repo to the IDE of your choice and create the files or clone this repo.
+- Clone the repo to the IDE of your choice or create the files

 These will be used in the `preconfigres.ps1` to setup the project